RJGY/PlexMediaManager/README.md

 - play/download from given index
 - upload to google drive
 - local file google drive sync in folder
-- youtube autoplay
+- youtube autoplay for music playing
-- make shit async cause i think we fucked up
+- remove waits in the thingo
 - add ytsearch query to downloading songs